L3 Under Pressure

 Social Worker in CalgaryHousing & Career Guide · 2026

-Alberta's zero provincial income tax gives Social Workers an immediate take-home advantage of roughly $5K per year compared to BC or Ontario.
+Alberta's lower provincial income tax rates (10–15%) and no PST give Social Workers a meaningful take-home advantage compared to BC or Ontario.
 Public sector Social Worker roles come with strong pensions and benefits that are often undervalued when comparing to private sector salaries.
-On the housing side, a Social Worker in Calgary faces a manageable market — requiring approximately 9 yr 10 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 35.1% of pre-tax salary.
+On the housing side, a Social Worker in Calgary faces a l3 under pressure market — requiring approximately 9 yr 10 mo of gross income to own a 2-bedroom home, with rent consuming roughly 35.1% of pre-tax salary.

 Years to Own